solid/solid-spec/UserStories/PrivateSharing.md

-In order to be able to do command line curl demos, we will assume that Ian has saved his certificate an private key in the [`cert.pem`](#ians-ssl-certificate) file locally.
+In order to be able to do command line curl demos, we will assume that Ian has saved his certificate and private key in the [`cert.pem`](#ians-ssl-certificate) file locally.
 (Of course it is not needed to do this in browsers...)

 The certificate public key is the one in the profile.